Harry Ferguson: Business career

 After falling out with his brother over the safety and future of aviation Ferguson decided to go it alone, and in 1911 founded a company selling Maxwell, Star and Vauxhall cars and Overtime Tractors.
-Ferguson saw at first hand the weakness of having tractor and plough as separate articulated units, and in 1917 he devised a plough that could be rigidly attached to a Model T Ford car—the Eros, which became a limited success, competing with the Model F Fordson.
+Ferguson saw at first-hand the weakness of having tractor and plough as separate articulated units, and in 1917 he devised a plough that could be rigidly attached to a Model T Ford car—the Eros, which became a limited success, competing with the Model F Fordson.

 In 1917 Ferguson met Charles E. Sorensen while Sorensen was in England scouting production sites for the Fordson tractor.
 They discussed methods of hitching the implement to the tractor to make them a unit (as opposed to towing the implement like a trailer).
 In 1920 and 1921 Ferguson demonstrated early versions of his three-point linkage on Fordsons at Cork and at Dearborn.
-Ferguson and Henry Ford discussed putting the Ferguson system of hitch and implements onto Fordson tractors at the factory, but no deal was struck.
+Ferguson and Henry Ford discussed putting the Ferguson System of hitch and implements onto Fordson tractors at the factory, but no deal was struck.
 At the time the hitch was mechanical.
+On 12 February 1925, at Belfast, Northern Ireland, Ferguson filed a patent titled "Apparatus for Coupling Agricultural Implements to Tractors and Automatically Regulating the Depth of Work" which is today known as the Ferguson Master Patent.
+This is the invention of the modern tractor for which Ferguson is best known.
+In it, Ferguson states different ways to attach quickly interchangeable implements to tractors so that for the first time in history tractor and implements act as a single unit.
+Automatic depth control and weight transfer are other important parts of the patent.
+This can be achieved by electrical, mechanical or fluid means.
 Ferguson and his team of longtime colleagues, including Willie Sands and Archie Greer, soon developed a hydraulic version, which was patented in 1926.
 After one or two false starts, Ferguson eventually founded the Ferguson-Sherman Inc., with Eber and George Sherman.